Difference Between Developmental Delays and Autism

 Although some of the signs and symptoms of developmental delays and autism may look the same, they are two different conditions.

-It’s important for parents to understand the differences and know when delays in their children’s development are normal and when they could be a sign of autism or other developmental disorders.
+It's important for parents to monitor their child’s development and address any concern early, as early identification and support can make a significant difference.
+Understanding the differences and knowing when delays in their children's development are normal and when they could be a sign of autism or other developmental disorders is crucial.

 Children with autism usually experience developmental delays in one or more areas, but not every child who experiences a delay in their development has autism.